FeyAgape/Mobile-Web-Specialist-Lesson-Notes/Learning/HTTP.md

 There are many variations of Netcat, and the one I'll be using is accessed with the nc command.

 ## RESTFUL APIs
+A RESTful API is one that follows a design called REST that works expecially well with HTTP,

+**REST = REpresentational State Transfer**